dmaier-couchbase/cb-twitter-demo/README.md

 # cb-twitter-demo

-A file twitter.properties need to be created in the src directory (root package and so root class path).
+A file twitter.properties need to be created in the src/main/java directory (root package and so root class path).
 It should contain the following properties:

 ```
 token.access=xyz